woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 `openssl rand -hex 32 | docker secret create woodpecker-agent-secret -`

-## Custom banner message or logo (a.k.a. white-labeling)
+## Custom Javascript and CSS Styling (a.k.a. white-labeling)

-Showing custom banner message in the web UI, or a corporate logo can be done by providing custom .JS and .CSS files.
+Woodpecker supports custom styling of the Web UI by providing custom JS and CSS files.
 These files must be present in the server's filesystem.
 They can be backed in a Docker image or mounted from a ConfigMap inside a Kubernetes environment.
+The configuration variables are independent of each other, which means it can be just one file present, or both.

 ```text
 WOODPECKER_CUSTOM_CSS_FILE=/usr/local/www/woodpecker.css
 WOODPECKER_CUSTOM_CSS_FILE=/usr/local/www/woodpecker.js
 ```

-These are examples, how to place a corporate logo in the top navigation bar of Woodpecker.
+The examples below show how to place a banner message in the top navigation bar of Woodpecker.

 ##### woodpecker.css
 ```css